Low carb stuffing?! YES, please! This recipe calls for TONS of veggies to put a healthy (and delicious) twist on the traditional side dish.

 - Sugar Free: No added sugars were used in this low carb stuffing.

 Looking for more warm, tasty side dishes from Real Balanced?
-Check these recipes out!
+Here are other tasty side dishes to try.

 Looking for more free recipes?